outs1der/minbar/README.md

 * Start python and `import minbar`.
 * Base classes are `Bursts`, `Observations`, and `Sources`; creating instances of each one will read the data from the corresponding table file

-Try the suggested example commands below; see the `online documentation <https://burst.sci.monash.edu/minbar/pydoc>`_ and the tutorial jupyter notebook; and also check `__init__.py` for instructions on usage
+Try the suggested example commands below; see the [online documentation](https://burst.sci.monash.edu/minbar/pydoc) and the tutorial jupyter notebook; and also check `__init__.py` for instructions on usage

 ### Example Usage ###

-The examples below originally utilised the IDL database files, and may not yet be implemented with the MRT tables.
+The examples below illustrate creating examples of the available `Bursts`, `Observations`, and `Sources` classes, and performing selections and data extractions from the tables.

 ```
 #!python